Mihailo Živković: Balkan Wars and First World War

-After Serbia declared war on the Ottoman Empire in September 1912, Zivković-Gvozdeni returned to military command.
+After Serbia declared war on the Ottoman Empire in September 1912, Zivković returned to military command.
 He was appointed commander of the Ibar Operational Army.
 With this unit, he acted in the direction of Novi Pazar and Raška.
 In 1913, he was the commander of the troops on the Albanian front.
+The German war correspondent Hermenegild Wagner, reporting in November 1912, claimed that Živković was responsible for having massacred 950 Albanian and Turkish notables.

 In the First World War, in 1914, he was the commander of the Belgrade Defense.
 He was at the head of this military formation in 1915.
 With the fall of Serbia to German, Austro-Hungarian and Bulgarian forces, Zivković-Gvozdeni accompanied the remainder of the Serbian army to Corfu, where this command was disbanded in 1916.

 In June 1916, Zivković-Gvozdeni was appointed commander of the Serbian Volunteer Army in Russia.
 This force was composed of Austro-Hungarian prisoners of warforce.
-Under the command of the Russian imperial Army, this force included Serbs, Rusyns, Slovak, Czech and other ethnic groups Since the 1st Division had already been formed before Zivković-Gvozdeni arrived in Odesa, he took over the formation of the 2nd Division.
+Under the command of the Russian imperial Army, this force included Serbs, Rusyns, Slovak, Czech and other ethnic groups.
+Since the 1st Division had already been formed before Zivković-Gvozdeni arrived in Odesa, he took over the formation of the 2nd Division.